tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_api_reference_tutorial_overview.md

 ## Tutorial workflow map

-The topics include a workflow map to help guide and orient you each step of the way.
+The tutorial includes a workflow map to help guide and orient you each step of the way.

 <div style="margin-top:15px; margin-bottom: 15px;">
 {% include workflow_map.html step="99" map="content/reference_doc_map.html"  %}